 Both Jung and the Enneagram describe normal or healthy versions of the types.
 Riso and Hudson describe each of the Enneagram types according to seven levels of type development.
-Similarly, in my eBook, The 16 Personality Types, I have outlined three phases of type development for each type.
+Similarly, in my book, The 16 Personality Types, I have outlined three phases of type development for each type.

 Despite these similarities, the proposed origins of psychological health and dysfunction are somewhat different between these frameworks.
 The Enneagram sees each type as having a core vice (e.g., avarice, envy, pride), which is thought to contribute to the type’s propensity for certain types of dysfunction.

 According to the current Myers-Briggs model, each type has a dominant and inferior function.
 The dominant is the type’s most conscious function and represents its signature strength.
 The inferior function, which we discuss in great depth in our work, is largely unconscious but is the functional complement to the dominant; to some extent, it represents the “lost” or “repressed” part of the self.
 So in order for an individual to experience wholeness, the inferior must somehow be reclaimed and integrated with its dominant partner.
 Unfortunately, this process of reconciliation is typically far more difficult than it might initially seem and entails no small amount of pain and dysfunction.

 The Enneagram also discusses “directions of integration” and disintegration.
 While using different terminology, it seems similar to the Jungian framework in this respect, essentially suggesting that there are effective and less effective paths toward wholeness and integration.

 Which Types are Most Attracted to these Frameworks?

 Both of these personality frameworks are true and valuable to a certain extent, otherwise, they wouldn’t resonate with so many people.
 And despite their differences, they actually have much in common, especially in their current iterations.